Transgiving/Transgiving/README.md

 # Transgiving
 A list of trans creators whose work you can support over the US Thanksgiving weekend and beyond!
+We're especially hoping to highlight trans POC, but anyone can participate - the more the merrier!

 ## How it works
 You can add yourself to the list in one of two ways.